vtexdocs/help-center-content/docs/tutorials/en/how-is-shipping-cost-calculated-when-theres-an-item-with-shipping-benefit-on-the-cart.md

 ---
-title: How is shipping cost calculated when there's an item with shipping benefit on the cart?
+title: 'How is shipping cost calculated when there's an item with shipping benefit on the cart?'
 id: 3EaQjxkErC6OKAWCWYSMiw
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:34.018Z